The Arts Center Partners

-Watercolors for Beginner - Intermediate The Sculpted Portrait
+Watercolors for Beginner - Intermediate Framing & Matting Your Artwork

 with Robert O'Brien, AWS, NWS

-Robert O’Brien has been painting in the watercolor medium for over forty years.
-A traditional painter of landscape, architectural studies and more, he has studied with James Whatford, Tony Couch, and Marshall Joyce, NA AWS.
-Since moving to Vermont in 1977, he has focused his work on landscape and architectural studies and finds beauty in the ordinary, subtle reminders of everyday life in rural New England.
-Vermont, with its distinct four season climate, provides the artist with a wealth of subject matter and ever changing light effects.
+Robert O’Brien is a traditional painter of landscape, architectural studies, and more.
+He has studied with James Whatford, Tony Couch, and Marshall Joyce, NA AWS.
+A resident of Vermont since 1977, the area provides the artist with a wealth of subject matter and ever changing light effects.
 He has taught and exhibited throughout the eastern United States as well as in Provence, France, where the region’s sun-splashed landscape and nameless quality of light has added new dimension to his paintings.
-In his own words, he is driven “to capture the vanishing landscape in my paintings” before they disappear forever as a result of the steady hand of “progress”.
-Visit his website: www.robertjobrien.com.
+In his own words, he is driven “to capture the vanishing landscape in my paintings before they disappear forever as a result of the steady hand of ‘progress’.”
+Visit his website at www.robertjobrien.com.

 Open Studio - Figure Drawing

-A wonderful opportunity to continue or expand your art without the formality of a class, the Open Studio sessions offered by Saratoga Arts are great practice for any artist interested in working from a live model.
-Open Studio sessions are informal group meetings where artists can talk about their work, share ideas and discuss a variety of methods and mediums.
-There is no teacher or moderator for these sessions, serving instead as a forum for artists to come together and grow among their peers.
-Recommended for ages 15 and up, participants can work in the medium of their choice.
-Please bring your own supplies.
+Continue or expand your art without the formality of a class!
+The Open Studio sessions are great practice for any artist interested in working from a live model.
+Informal group meetings where artists can talk about their work, share ideas, and discuss a variety of methods and mediums, there is no teacher or moderator, serving instead as a forum for artists to come together and grow among their peers.
+For all mediums, ages 15 and up.
 Pre-registration is encouraged for the Open Studio sessions, but not required.